Say's law: The Great Depression (1929-39)

-The Great Recession (2007-09)
+The recession of 2007–2009

 Steven Kates, although a proponent of Say's law, writes:

 Before the Keynesian Revolution, [the] denial of the validity of Say's Law placed an economist amongst the crackpots, people with no idea whatsoever about how an economy works.
 That the vast majority of the economics profession today would have been classified as crackpots in the 1930s and before is just how it is.

 Keynesian economists, such as Paul Krugman, stress the role of money in negating Say's law: Money that is hoarded (held as cash or analogous financial instruments) is not spent on products.
 To increase monetary holdings, someone may sell products or labor without immediately spending the proceeds.
 This can be a general phenomenon: from time to time, in response to changing economic circumstances, households and businesses in aggregate seek to increase net savings and thus decrease net debt.
 To increase net savings requires earning more than is spent—contrary to Say's law, which postulates that supply (sales, earning income) equals demand (purchases, requiring spending).
 Keynesian economists argue that the failure of Say's law, through an increased demand for monetary holdings, can result in a general glut due to falling demand for goods and services.

 Many economists today maintain that supply does not create its own demand, but instead, especially during recessions, demand creates its own supply.
 Krugman writes:

 Not only doesn't supply create its own demand; experience since 2008 suggests, if anything, that the reverse is largely true -- specifically, that inadequate demand destroys supply.
 Economies with persistently weak demand seem to suffer large declines in potential as well as actual output.